 “They had been down there before, it wasn’t their first time,” says Rogers.
 “They were married seven years, they regularly visited friends in the Falls, so this was just one of their weekend getaways.”

-Also on the ice that fateful day were Ignatius Roth and Burrell Hecock, two 17-year-old railroad clerks from Cleveland who were in Niagara Falls only because of a small twist of fate.
+Also on the ice that fateful day were Ignatious Roth and Burrell Hecock, two 17 year old railroad clerks from Cleveland who were in Niagara Falls only because of a small twist of fate.

 Burrel Hecock turns back